 The connection diagram of longitudinal protection is such that, for each phase red (R), yellow (Y), and blue (B) there are two current transformers (CT).
-One of the CT connected at the neutral point (at generator) and the other at phase (switchgear).
-There are 4 pilot cables available, which is used for the connection of CTs with the relay coil (R1, R2, and R3).
+One of the CT connected at the neutral point (at the generator) and the other at phase (switchgear).
+There are 4 pilot cables available, which are used for the connection of CTs with the relay coil (R1, R2, and R3).

-The differential protection scheme works on the current matching principle that is when there is no fault, the current flowing through CT1 and CT2 will be the same, in this case, no current flows through relay coil and there is no tripping.
-In case of phase or ground fault, the relay coil gets energize and the difference of current is non-zero.
-Thus, relay issues a trip signal.
+The differential protection scheme works on the current matching principle that is when there is no fault, the current flowing through CT1 and CT2 will be the same, in this case, no current flows through the relay coil and there is no tripping.
+In case of phase or ground fault, the relay coil gets energized and the difference of current is non-zero.
+Thus, the relay issues a trip signal.

 There is a certain limitation in the above-mentioned protection scheme that is for the efficient working of this scheme, the relay coil should be placed in mid of the pilot cable (at an equipotential point) otherwise there could be a mal-operation of the relay.

-A balancing resistor is connected with phase point CT for the reliable working at the time of fault and no-fault.
+A balancing resistor is connected with phase point CT for reliable working at the time of fault and no-fault.
 It is known as differential protection using a balancing resistor.

 As the star point of the stator, the winding is grounded using some earthing resistance to reduce the effect of an earth fault.
-The fault which occurs close to the neutral point is not detected by relay.
+The fault which occurs close to the neutral point is not detected by the relay.
 So, it is usually in practice to protect 85% of the stator winding,

 Due to the presence of earthing resistance, the sensitivity of detecting an earth fault by the above schemes decreases.
 For this purpose, a modified differential protection scheme is used.

-Inter turn faults in generators cannot be detected using Buchholz relay as there is no oil tank present in the generator as the transformer does.
+Inter turn faults in generators cannot be detected using the Buchholz relay as there is no oil tank present in the generator as the transformer does.

-In this scheme, each winding is split into two sub windings, shown as S1 and S2.
+In this scheme, each winding is split into two sub-windings, shown as S1 and S2.
 Its working mechanism is such that if there is no fault then equal current is divided in each sub winding like if the red phase has 7000 A current then its sub winding S1 and S2 would have 3500 A current.

-In case of an inter-turn fault in any of the sub winding current drops, for example, an inter-turn fault occurs in red phase S1 sub winding and its current now changes from 3500 A to 3000 A, due to the difference in current in both sub winding (3500-3000), differential current flows through relay coil and relay issues a trip signal.
+In case of an inter-turn fault in any of the sub-winding current drops, for example, an inter-turn fault occurs in red phase S1 sub winding and its current now changes from 3500 A to 3000 A, due to the difference in current in both sub-winding (3500-3000), differential current flows through relay coil and relay issues a trip signal.

-Rotor field winding fault includes dc field excitation short circuit fault, due to which secondary flux is generated which opposes primary flux distorting the main flux, this asymmetrical magnetic flux can potentially cause mechanical damage to bearings due to vibrations or permanent damage to machines which have very small rotor-stator clearance.
+Rotor field winding fault includes dc field excitation short circuit fault, due to which secondary flux is generated which opposes primary flux distorting the main flux, this asymmetrical magnetic flux can potentially cause mechanical damage to bearings due to vibrations or permanent damage to machines that have very small rotor-stator clearance.
 These faults are protected using AC or DC injection method.
 However, the DC injection method is preferred more as the AC injection method has a leakage current problem.

-In DC injection method, a DC voltage relay is connected with the positive terminal of a DC exciter, the negative terminal of the relay is connected with an external DC power source which is usually fed by an auxiliary transformer through bridge rectifier circuitry, the positive terminal of the bridge rectifier is grounded.
-In the case of rotor fault, the positive potential of the external DC source appears across the terminals of relay and the protective relay operates.
+In the DC injection method, a DC voltage relay is connected with the positive terminal of a DC exciter, the negative terminal of the relay is connected with an external DC power source which is usually fed by an auxiliary transformer through bridge rectifier circuitry, the positive terminal of the bridge rectifier is grounded.
+In the case of a rotor fault, the positive potential of the external DC source appears across the terminals of the relay and the protective relay operates.

-It is very important to protect generators from all kinds of faults since they are one the most important and initial part of a power system hence any fault in a generator can lead to severe power abnormalities or even blackout, moreover, backup protection must always be present so that the equipment and rest of system are protected.
+It is very important to protect generators from all kinds of faults since they are one the most important and initial parts of a power system hence any fault in a generator can lead to severe power abnormalities or even blackout, moreover, backup protection must always be present so that the equipment and rest of system are protected.

 This concludes our topic of Generator protection; we hope our blog made it easier for you to understand this topic.
 Feel free to suggest or ask us any questions you might have in the comments section below.